Student Academic Support Services

 Recitation is a required component for several mathematics and physics courses.
 Students will utilize a weekly class meeting to practice skills learned in lecture.

 Workshops are designed for students to solve problems using techniques learned during lecture courses.
-Under the leadership of faculty, workshops are lead by student facilitators on a weekly basis to reinforce classroom knowledge.
+Under the leadership of faculty, workshops are led by student facilitators on a weekly basis to reinforce classroom knowledge.
 Workshops are optional although most faculty offer incentives for attendance.
 Workshops are currently offered for most 1000/2000 level mathematics courses.
 The workshop schedule is included in your course syllabus.
-For a downloadable version of the schedule, please view the Math Tutoring Lab & Workshops Schedule.
+For a downloadable version of the schedule, please view the Math Tutoring Lab & Workshops Schedule, Math Tutoring Lab & Workshops Summer Schedule.